NCAR/software-citation/pages/recommendation/provide-citation.md

 based on this acknowledgement template the end user has clear awareness of the *name of the software package*, the *software version*, the *creator an the DOI* reference to the packaage.
 It is consistent with what would be expected of an academic citation style found in a publication.

-On the software's github page include a recommended citation on the that if users find the landing page but do have not yet visited the source code.
-This is an example from the [wrf-python](https://github.com/ncar/wrf-python) software package repository on github:
+On the software's github page include a recommended citation so if users find the landing page, but have not yet visited the source code, they can quickly understand how to cite the work.
+Here is an example from the [wrf-python](https://github.com/ncar/wrf-python) software package repository on github:

 ![](/software-citation/assets/wrf_citation_example.PNG)

-#### Include a command in the software that allows users to generate a citation
-You can optionally include a command in the software that allows users to generate a citation.  the latticekrig project makes heavy use of the r programming language.  to encourage citation and to remind users that within their r environment that they may get an example of the citation as the authors intended, with the `citation("latticekrig")` command in the language which will generate the citation with the current running version of the software.

 #### Add a Software DOI Badge to your Repository